leios/space-junk/src/content/jeb_1.md

 He smiled and nodded while eyeing the edge of my shorts, where my own pair of jammers peaked out a bit.
 He then said, "I never thought the Jam Bros would be back in action.
 You always say you're too busy!"

-I realized then that I had actually been flaking on him at every opportunity for a long time.
+My heart sank a bit at that comment as I realized that I had been flaking on him at every opportunity for a long time.
 Maybe years.
 We barely spoke anymore.
+I was an awful friend.
-Overcome with guilt, I faked a smile back and said, "Well, you caught me.
+So I laughed a bit and said, "Well, you caught me.
 Where's the pool now?"

-So we walked, talked, and generally had a good time.
+We walked, talked, and generally had a good time.
 He was so happy to see me swimming again that he didn't even mind that it took me about a minute thirty to finish a hundred meters.
 We had our own lanes anyway.
 But man is he fast.
 I knew it.
 But man is he fast.
 His front crawl was faster than my sidestroke.
-After the workout, I hobbled myself out of the water and Jake threw a towel over my shoulders.
+After the workout, I hobbled myself out of the water and Jake threw a towel over my shoulders and said, "Hey.
-He then said, "Hey.
 I know you are busy, but I miss hanging out."

-I nodded and replied simply, "Yeah.
-Let's do this again sometime."
+Still exhausted, I nodded and replied simply, "Yeah.
+Let's do this again sometime soon.
+Maybe once a week?"
 I don't think I *quite* realized what I was agreeing to at the time because the next day I could not move.
 I had to call in sick for our morning lab activities with Rei.
 In fact, I couldn't do almost anything at all, meaning I had double the work the next day.